coin-modeling-dev/mosdex-python/README.md

 A Python demonstration of the MOSDEX standard for large-scale modular optimization problems.
 It is based on an experimental version of the MOSDEX Schema (version 1.3-ajk), which is still being refined.
 The MOSDEX standard is documented in the repository https://github.com/coin-modeling-dev/MOSDEX-Examples.

-This demonstration uses a development JSON schema which is included in the `data` directory, along with a `sailco` file that tests it.
+The JSON schema is included in the `data` directory, along with a `sailco` file that tests it.
 * To install the mosdex-python package and dependencies: `pip install mosdex-python`
 * Example code is in the `samples` directory.
 To run sailco: `cd samples; python -m sailco`
 * PDFs of some sample output are in `mosdex-python/data`